WiFiCloneHF/HotspotSecurityTest/ReadMe.txt

 Make sure you clone this into your root directory.

+Make sure your wireless card is in wlan0 otherwise you will need to change some of the files around.
+Make sure your VM has network access that isn't the wirless card you will be hosting from before running the script.

 git clone https://github.com/WiFiCloneHF/HotspotSecurityTest.git
 cd HotspotSecurityTest
 chmod +x run.sh
 ./run.sh
 hostapd /root/hostapd.conf